Baked Salmon Sushi Bowls with Spicy Mayo

 Why You’ll Love Them

-Just think of these Salmon Sushi Bowls as your favorite salmon sushi rolls, in deconstructed form.
+Just think of this Salmon Bowl with Spicy Mayo as your favorite salmon sushi rolls, in deconstructed form.

 Similar to my shrimp sushi bowls, these are served over seasoned rice and layered with broiled salmon, fresh vegetables, spicy sriracha mayo, and wasabi sauce, they capture everything you love about sushi.